Faded (Alan Walker song)

 "Faded" is a song by Norwegian DJ and record producer Alan Walker with vocals by Norwegian singer-songwriter Iselin Solheim.
-A rework of Walker's prior single "Fade", the song was written by Walker, Jesper Borgen, Mood Melodies, and Gunnar Greve, and produced by the former three.
-The song was released as a single by MER on 3 December 2015 for digital download and streaming.
+A rework of Walker's earlier song "Fade", the song was written by Walker, Jesper Borgen, Mood Melodies, and Gunnar Greve and produced by the former three.
+It was released as a single by MER on 3 December 2015, for digital download and streaming.